Food Services

 School Meals Charging Policy

-We Encourage You to Fill Out the Free/Reduced Lunch Application!
+We Encourage You to Fill Out the Education Benefit Application!
 Why?

 1. While we participating in Michigan School Meals which provides free meals to all students, we still need to track which students qualify for free or reduced-price meals.